cms636/cms636.github.io/_posts/2016-03-12-final-project-idea-photos-of-time.md

 In this project, we would create a website where the user sees a map of the Earth and has a slider to set the date to a different point in time.
 When the user clicks on a point in the map, it will bring up a photo from a database that most closely matches the point in time and space that the user has selected.

 ## Audience ##
-Our audience would be general, since the website would be easy to use and I believe everyone will be interested in playing with the tool.
-Perhaps historians would be most interested to learn how landscapes change over centuries of human inhabitance.
+Our audience would be people interested in understanding how landscapes change over time.
+This could include historians, environmentalists, and students.
+Research questions that this project can help answer are: What effects did the colonial expansion of the 17th Century have on the Americas?
+How is deforestation affecting the appearance of woodlands?
+How has industrialization impacted the appearance of different regions?

 ## Skills Needed ##
 This approach would require gathering thousands of images and labeling them with spatial and temporal information.
 It would thus require back-end programming skills and database technology knowledge.